AI in Healthcare

 Key Artificial Intelligence Projects to Fight Against COVID-19

 Dr. Amit Ray

 Compassionate AI Lab

+Prevention and early healing are the primary requirements for the present COVID crisis.
 In our Compassionate AI Lab, we broadly classified our fight against COVID 19 Artificial intelligence (AI) based research projects into six groups.
 They are AI for COVID vaccine development, AI for COVID drug discovery, AI for COVID diagnosis, AI for COVID testing, AI for COVID growth rate forecasting, and AI for social robots.

 What is holding back the large scale implementation of machine learning systems in healthcare and precision medicine?
 In this article Dr. Amit Ray, explains the key obstacles and challenges of implementing large-scale machine learning systems in healthcare.
 Dr. Ray argued that lack of deeper integration, incomplete understanding of the underlying molecular processes of disease it is intended to treat, may limit the progress of implementing large-scale machine learning based reliable systems in healthcare.
 Here, nine obstacles of present day machine learning systems in healthcare are discussed.